Interest Coverage Ratio: How to Calculate, Meaning

 It is critical to understand two very regular variations of the interest coverage ratio before assessing the company's interest coverage ratio.
 These variations are due to modifications to EBIT.

 EBIT stands for Earnings Before Interest and Taxes.
 The company's operational revenue, which consists of sales income and operating expenses, is known as Earnings Before Interest and Taxes (EBIT).
-EBIT may be calculated in two different methods.
+EBIT may be calculated using two different methods.

 EBIT is calculated as revenue less cost of goods sold less operating costs.